Washington State women beat USC, extend winning streak to 3

 • LaBrittney Jones scored 24 points to lead visiting Arizona (10-5, 1-3) past Utah (12-3, 1-3).

-UCLA men win
+UCLA men roll

 LOS ANGELES – For the second straight game, the fourth-ranked UCLA men started well and faltered a bit in the second half.